dustinpfister/blog_posts/_posts/vuejs-observable.md

 layout: post
 categories: vuejs
 id: 716
-updated: 2020-10-07 17:39:47
+updated: 2021-02-28 09:26:53
-version: 1.12
+version: 1.13
 ---

 When making a vuejs project there might end up being situations in which I might want to make an object observable, or reactive.
-When it comes to making a vue data object such an object is often observable to begin with at least when it comes to the top level of the object.
+When it comes to making a [vue data object](/2019/05/18/vuejs-data/) such an object is observable to begin with at least when it comes to the top level of the object.
+However this might not always end up being the case when it comes to nested objects in the data object, and it is also not the case when it comes to an object that is outside of a vuejs instance compleatly.

 In some situations I might have to do something to make sure that nested objects in the data object become observable when I add them to the data object.
 However what if I want to make a plain old object outside of a vuejs instance completely observable?
 Well one way is the use the [vue observable](https://vuejs.org/v2/api/#Vue-observable) Global API method.

 So this will be a quick post on using the vue observable global API method, and in the process of doing so I guess I will end up touching base the the subject of [reactivity using vuejs](https://vuejs.org/v2/guide/reactivity.html) also.